Damus666/PGL/docs/scene.md

 With the entity you get access to this non-overridable methods:

 - `YourEntity.new()`: Create a new entity of this type.
 Parameters are self explainatory.
-If values are emitted the defaults from the entity class notation will be used.
+If some values are emitted the defaults from the entity class notation will be used.
 - `Entity.with_tag(*tags)`: Return all entities with the given tags
 - `destroy()` wipe the entity out of existence removing all references to it